intelagense/rwxrob/books/want-to-write/README.md

 * Coding for Self-Empowerment, Programming with Purpose
 * Lessons Learned Over a Decade of Helping Others Learn
 * Learning PEGN, The Parsing Expression Grammar Notation
+* Perl That Kicks Ass; Rapid Shell Scripting in the World's Most Powerful and Ubiquitous Interpreted Language

 ### Beginner Boosts